MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

     ![Screenshot of the message asking Contoso to confirm that they want to continue with the migration.](./media/contoso-migration-tfs-vsts/test4.png)

 1. The Azure AD sign-in window opens.
-The Contoso admin signs in to Azure AD with admin permissions.
+Contoso admins sign in to Azure AD with admin permissions.

     ![Screenshot of the Azure AD sign-in window in Visual Studio.](./media/contoso-migration-tfs-vsts/test5.png)